zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/06-sinhala-amazon.md

 [Msdiv 9] (#msdiv9) {#msdiv9 .ref .msdiv} (2-1)

-[APZ 9.1] (#apz9 .1) {#apz9 .1 .ref .apz} "Who is happy in this locker” is
+[APZ 9.1] (#apz9 .1) {#apz9 .1 .ref .apz} "Who is happy in this locker" is
-It turned out that the Santhushthu was preferable to have full views.”
+It turned out that the Santhushthu was preferable to have full views."
 Whoever Was it Santosha in Lokura?
-Thus said thou, “Hello, thou shalt not do so.”
+Thus said thou, "Hello, thou shalt not do so."
 Going 'These' is (ii) the vowel joint and the verses matching.
 Filling verses Fonts equalization.
 Situation of verses.
 This is the order of verses.

-[APZ 9.2] (#apz9 .2) {#apz9 .2 .ref .apz} "Hello” is the favorite word.
+[APZ 9.2] (#apz9 .2) {#apz9 .2 .ref .apz} "Hello" is the favorite word.
 Hon.
 Word.
 Honor is a word to be considered.
 Hello is this.
 'Tissa' is Tissa The name of Brahman is the imposition.
 The essence is the Nirukthi verse.
 Armantry.
 This is the victim of that Brahman.
 The imposition is the law.

-[APZ 9.3] (#apz9 .3) {#apz9 .3.ref .apz} "Who has no shock?”
+[APZ 9.3] (#apz9 .3) {#apz9 .3.ref .apz} "Who has no shock?"
 Cravings,
 This is the shock, the vision shock, the dimensional shock, the clesy shock, the kamma shock Whoever does not receive, and not academic, or not, first of all Is it possible to be born, and to constipation, and to burn with a fire called wisdom Ready.
-“Whoever knows the two extremes”
+"Whoever knows the two extremes"
 Requiration Does one know the danger and does not go in the center know in the center The unrestricted heart of Sara Dumuyah, who is not ungevedda makes.
 Ready.